yujiatu/Multi-agent-behavioral-decision-analysis-for-social-public-resources-digital-sharing/README.md

 ## 📊 Data Availability

 This study is based entirely on **numerical simulation**.
 The simulation parameters are calibrated using publicly available statistical data from Sichuan Province, China (see Parameter Calibration section above and Table 4 of the manuscript for full details).
-No raw empirical datasets were collected.
 The code in this repository is sufficient to fully reproduce all figures in the manuscript.

 ---